Plano, Iowa

 Plano is a city in Appanoose County, Iowa, United States.
 The population was 59 at the time of the 2020 census.

 History

 Plano was incorporated in 1916.
 A large portion of the early settlers being natives of Plano, Illinois, caused the name to be selected.

+The town hall building contains a museum that includes models, constructed from painted cereal boxes, of portions of the town as it appeared in the early 20th century.